Partizipien im Deutschen – Erklärungen und Beispiele

-- … as adverbial adjective or adverb for something, which happens in the same moment.
+- … as adverbial adjective or adverb for something, which happens at the same moment.

-- In a participial clause for an action, which happens at the same time as the action in the main clause.
+- … in a participial clause for an action that happens at the same time as the action of the main clause.

-- … as noun for a person, which realizes the action of the verb in participle 1 form.
+- … as a noun for a person that realizes the action of the verb in participle 1 form.

 Welcome to language-easy.org!
-Well, as you have clicked in this article, I suppose that you want to enter the depth of German grammar.
+Well, as you have clicked on this article, I suppose you want to enter the depth of German grammar.
 So, you have chosen a very essential part of this language, the German participles.
-For sure, you know that it is very important to understand the forming and usage of German participles, as they are needed to build a lot of different German tenses and moods.
+For sure, you know that it is very important to understand the forming and usage of German participles, as they are needed to construct a lot of different German tenses and moods.
 Furthermore, you should know that there are even two types of German participles!
-Well, don’t worry – it might take some time, but you will master this topic faster as you might think.
+Well, don’t worry – it might take some time, but you will master this topic faster than you might think.